Tarasova-AI/AI-annotation-framework/03_Edge_cases.md

-# Handling Ambiguity and Conflict in Annotation
+# Handling ambiguity and conflict in annotation
 *Decision logic for cases that don’t fit the rules*

 ---